- Degree: Master of Arts in Criminal Justice

 - Sealed official transcripts from the university that granted your bachelor's degree and from all other institutions of higher education where you completed coursework.
 A GPA of 3.0 in the last 90 quarter hours (60 semester hours) of undergraduate coursework is required.
 Those with less than a 3.0 GPA can be admitted with MAT or GRE scores (see below for requirement).

 - Miller Analogies Test (MAT) or Graduate Record Exam (GRE) score.
 If the applicant's GPA is 3.0 or higher, the test requirement is waived.
-If the GPA is less than 3.0, minimum required score for the (a) MAT: 395 or higher; (b) average score of 450 or higher on the Verbal and Quantitative and a 3.5 or higher on Analytical Writing.
+If the GPA is less than 3.0, minimum required score for the (a) MAT: 395 or higher; (b) GRE: minimum quantitative score: 147 and minimum verbal score: 148 and a 3.5 or higher on the Analytical Writing section.

 - If the applicant's GPA for the last 90 quarter hours (60 semester hours) is less than 3.0, passing test scores from the Miller Analogies test (MAT) or Graduate Record Exam (GRE) are required.
 Minimum required scores are: 395 for the MAT: average of 450 on the Verbal and Quantitative sections and 3.5 on the Analytical Writing section of the GRE.